carpentries-incubator/bioimage-analysis-python/README.md

 ## Lesson Content

 The lesson content is still being developed.

-See [CodiMD document](https://codimd.carpentries.org/_XWgpty6Q06VpTmBUA4CWw?edit) to see current ideas.
+See the [CodiMD document](https://codimd.carpentries.org/_XWgpty6Q06VpTmBUA4CWw?edit) written together in our first in-person workshop to see current ideas.

 ## Contribution